How To Survive The 18 Month Sleep Regression

 - Testing boundaries – your toddler’s “NO” game is probably pretty strong at this point!
 Toddlers begin testing boundaries and start trying to wear the Mommy and Daddy pants.
 They are really just testing their limits and seeing what they can and cannot do.
 “If I shriek like a spider monkey what will happen?”
 “I wonder if I can sleep with Mommy and Daddy tonight?”
 “If I throw my lovey out, what will Mommy do?”

 - Maintain or develop a consistent, connecting sleepytime routine – children love routine, consistency and to know what is coming next.
 It makes them feel safe.
 Toddlers also crave connection, especially those that are experiencing separation anxiety.
-A consistent bedtime routine, with extra snuggles, hugs and kisses can help make the transition to sleeping independently a little easier for your child.
+Plan on keeping your consistent bedtime routine.
+As long as it doesn’t push bedtime too late, some extra snuggles, hugs and kisses can help make the transition away from you easier for your child.

 - Introduce a lovey, if you haven’t already.
 Loveys can be a great source of comfort for toddlers when they are separated from their parents during sleep times.
 Tuck in the lovey with them for all sleep and reinforce that they always have their lovey there to hug.